 The following shows the contents of a text file called run_my_parallel_code.csh, which is a basic LSF batch script to run an application

-#!/bin/tcsh #BSUB -n 4 #BSUB -W 120 #BSUB -q shared_memory #BSUB -J mycode #BSUB -o stdout.%J #BSUB -e stderr.%J my_parallel_code.exeIn this example, four processor cores (-n 4) are being requested.
-Specifying the shared_memory queue will ensure the 4 cores are on a single node.
-Another way to ensure the cores are on one node is to use #BSUB -R span[hosts=1].
-Use hosts=1 if the run should go to the debug queue, otherwise use shared_memory.
+#!/bin/tcsh #BSUB -n 4 #BSUB -W 120 #BSUB -R span[hosts=1] #BSUB -J mycode #BSUB -o stdout.%J #BSUB -e stderr.%J my_parallel_code.exeIn this example, four processor cores (-n 4) are being requested.
+Specifying hosts=1 will ensure the 4 cores are on a single node.
 Verify that an application can be run in distributed memory (across multiple nodes) before leaving out this resource specification.
 For more information on this, see the FAQ.

 There are many ways to specify job parameters and resources, including memory requirements, processor model, supported instruction sets, and use of a GPU.

 To submit a job to a compute node, the batch script run_mycode.csh is submitted to LSF